Tai Studies

 Writing systems of the Tai family

 In all cases, the languages which use neither Roman alphabet nor Chinese logograms use writing systems deriving from the Brahmi family of scripts.
-The parent in most cases is Pallava (a South Indian script), though languages around Assam and Myanmar may have had influence from North Indian or Central Asian scripts.
-Those with an asterisk have fair representation on Omniglot:
+The parent in most cases is Pallava (a South Indian script), though there may have been various influences from North Indian (Ashokan) or Central Asian (Aramaic) scripts.
+Information about those with an asterisk can be found on Omniglot.

 Ahom*